-As a part of establishing a framework for whistleblowing, companies should establish a point of contact that is independent of the management (for example, a panel consisting of outside directors).
+As a part of establishing a framework for whistleblowing, companies should establish a point of contact that is independent of the management (for example, a panel consisting of outside directors3).
 In addition, rules should be established to secure the confidentiality of the information provider and prohibit any disadvantageous treatment.

-Outside director: A director who satisfies certain requirements such as not holding specific positions, including the position of executive director, in the company or its subsidiaries (Article 2, Paragraph 15 of the Companies Act).
+3 Outside director: A director who satisfies certain requirements such as not holding specific positions, including the position of executive director, in the company or its subsidiaries (Article 2, Paragraph 15 of the Companies Act).
 Furthermore, matters such as not holding a specific position in the parent company or other subsidiaries and not having specific kinship ties with controlling shareholders will be also required for outside directors after the 2014 amendments to the Companies Act.

-The Company has established contact points for whistleblowers in the form of both internal and external Compliance Consultation Hotlines in addition to externally operated Hotlines for Cartel Related Activity Reporting and Bribery and related Activity Reporting operated independently of the Company by legal experts (lawyers).
-The Company has also created formal rules and guidelines to ensure the fair treatment and protect the privacy of any employees using these hotlines or acting otherwise as whistleblowers.
+The Company has established channels for whistleblowers in the form of both internal and external Compliance Consultation Hotlines and externally-operated Hotlines for Cartel Related Activity Reporting and Bribery and related Activity Reporting operated independently of the Company by external lawyers.
+The Company has also created formal rules and guidelines to ensure the fair treatment and privacy protection of all employees using these hotlines or acting otherwise as whistleblowers.